bitnami/containers/bitnami/configurable-http-proxy/README.md

-# Bitnami package for Configurable HTTP Proxy
+# Bitnami Secure Image for Configurable HTTP Proxy

 ## What is Configurable HTTP Proxy?